-Ensuring the consultant or project teams are compliant and have the necessary clearance and access required to begin work at a facility, can also be a time drain for the facility manager involved.
-Having a partner that has dedicated compliance and IT resources in place is also key to success.
+Ensuring the consultant or project teams are compliant and have the necessary clearance and access required to begin work can also be a time drain.
+Having a partner that has dedicated compliance and IT resources in place can turn this around.

 We are seeing a shift to IT departments becoming more siloed.
-If a consultant or project team needs to have access to multiple systems; siloed IT departments results in access requests having to go through multiple layers before correct access is set up.
-Having a resource who will monitor this process every step of the way can shave days, even weeks off timelines.
+If a consultant or project team needs to have access to multiple systems, siloed IT departments result in access requests having to go through multiple layers to gain correct access.
+Having an outsourcing team who will monitor this process every step of the way can shave days – even weeks – off timelines.

 #3: Department structures and training procedures

-Having a resource assigned to each consultant that walks them through the training process—to ensure that they get the specific tools needed for each specific project—makes an enormous difference.
-It can also be of benefit to a department in the long run as it forces an outside review of the workflow and training materials, and many times uncovers efficiencies that would not have otherwise been realized.
+Having a resource assigned to each consultant that walks them through the training process makes an impactful difference.
+With this outsourcing model, you can ensure consultants get the specific tools needed for each specific project.
+It can also benefit the department in the long run: it forces an outside review of the workflow and training materials.
+Many times, this uncovers efficiencies that would not have otherwise been realized.

 #4: Productivity and quality monitoring